OIDD611 - Quality and Productivity (Course Syllabus)

 Other Information: Lecture and discussion, with case studies and problem assignments.

-OIDD636 - SCALING OPERATIONS (Course Syllabus)
+OIDD636 - SCALING OPERATIONS: Linking Strategy and Execution (Course Syllabus)

 This course helps students learn to make strategic scaling decisions that are grounded in operational reality.
 Students will study how to build and evaluate the "operation systems" of the firm to maximize value with the focus on scaling the firm's operations.
 This involves tailoring the firm's operational competencies, assets, and processes to a specific business strategy.
 The course will approach the challenge of scaling operations and operations strategy by taking a holistic view that incorporates competitive strategy, financial evaluation, and the customer experience.

 Prerequisites: OIDD 611, OIDD 612, STAT 613 or those who have a solid understanding of elementary probability and statistics.

 This course covers a range of analytical methods that are useful tools for capacity management in services, and it will provide you with insights into the economics of a range of services businesses including (i) High-level planning models that account for multiple dimensions of service capacity, (ii) Low-level models of system congestion that capture the relationship between capacity choices, quality of service and, in some cases, system revenue, (iii) Statistical estimation and forecasting models to characterize key measures of future supply and demand.

 Prerequisites: Students who have already taken OIDD 611, OIDD 612, and STAT 613 should be wellequipped for the class.
 Other students should have a solid understanding of elementary probability, statistics and linear programming.
 For questions regarding the specifics of your background, please contact the instructor.

 Other Information: Class participation, case write-ups, online quizzes, self-study exercises and a final exam.

 OIDD643 - Analytics for Revenue Management (Course Syllabus)